 Lucy moved over the drawer and got her finger on the RRB button.
 Her reflection moved to the opposite wall and turned to face the dresser.

 “I’ll count down from three, and then you start sprinting,” said Lucy.
 “Good luck!”

 Lucy paused for a moment and then started counting.

 Lucy’s reflection bolted across the room.
 It took Lucy by surprise how quickly she made it across to the dresser.
-As she leaped headlong towards the mirror, Lucy smashed down on the button.
-She held her breath.
-She couldn’t look.
+As she leapt headlong towards the mirror, Lucy smashed down on the button.
+She held her breath and couldn’t look.
 She closed her eyes and waited to hear the smashing sound.